Québec History and Nature

 Duration: 4-5h

-If you enjoy getting away from the city for a closer contact with nature, fresh air and exercise, these excursions are for you.
+If you enjoy getting away from the city for a closer contact with nature, fresh air and exercise while discovering more about the history of the place, these excursions are for you.

 A 45 minutes drive will take you either in the Laurentian Mountains or on a natural reserve along the St. Lawrence River.